 2 3 Despite the quality assurance measures, we do not anticipate that the actual monthly 4 number of TAP participants will fall below the projected additional 34,280 TAP 5 participants because there are over 35,000 new IDEA-pre-qualified TAP enrollees as of 6 this writing, and other candidates will continue to come from IDEA and from other 7 enrollment efforts by the Department and WRB.
 As noted above, we also know the 8 number of TAP enrollments will vary for other reasons (change of income, customers 9 leaving the service area, etc.).
 10 11 15.
 ARE THERE REASONS WHY THE DEPARTMENT WILL LIKELY ATTAIN A 12 HIGHER LEVEL OF ENROLLMENT THAN ESTIMATED BY MR. MORGAN?
 13 15.
 Yes.
-The roughly 34,000 IDEA pre-qualified TAP participants are an adjustment based 14 on the total of roughly 38,000 IDEA pre-qualification candidates who are not already in 15 TAP.
-It was assumed that approximately 10% of the approximately 38,000 would not be 16 enrolled successfully or would not remain in TAP over the long term.
-This assumption 17 (already incorporated in the 2024 TAP-R filing) more than addresses Mr. Morgan's 18 concerns that the full 34,280 will not be reached.
-19 20 Please note that Mr. Morgan did not include the remaining pool of potential 21 new/prequalified TAP participants from IDEA in his analysis.
-He does not reflect the 22 fact that the Department realized higher levels of TAP participation in February and 23 March and that other TAP participants will continue to come from the remaining IDEA 24 list and as customer-initiated enrollees from other enrollment efforts by the Department 25 and WRB.
+The roughly 34,000 IDEA pre-qualified TAP participants are an adjustment based 14 a pool of IDEA pre-qualification candidates who are not already in 15 TAP.
+It was assumed that 34,000 customers overall would be 16 enrolled successfully and would remain in TAP over the long term.
+17 18 19 20 21 Mr. Morgan does not reflect 22 the fact that the Department realized higher levels of TAP participation in February and 23 March and that other TAP participants will continue to come from the remaining IDEA 24 list and as customer-initiated enrollees from other enrollment efforts by the Department 25 and WRB.
 Mr. Morgan concedes in his response to PWD discovery requests that he is